EnergeticPixels/ubuntu18_mongodb/README.md

 * VM can be IP accessed at 192.168.33.10.
 * MongoDB instance version 4.x.
   * User Admin profile (username and password) hardcoded.
+  * User DB user profile (username and password) to project db hardcoded
+  * with readWrite role.
   * Listening on port 27017.

 ```